laravel/docs/artisan.md

         // ...
     });

-Using the `onConnection` and `onQueue` methods, you may specify the connection or queue the Artisan command should be dispatched to:
+Using the `onConnection` and `onQueue` methods, you may specify the connection or the queue, that the Artisan command should be dispatched to:

     Artisan::queue('mail:send', [
         'user' => 1, '--queue' => 'default'